embulk/embulk/docs/eeps/draft-maven-style-plugins.md

 User configurations
 --------------------

-The existing YAML configuration format does not work for users to select a specific version at runtime.
+The existing YAML configuration format does not allow users to select a specific version at runtime.

 ```
 # existing.yaml